tunequest

 Contemporary Suite for Orchestra

-I do it this way primarily to take advantage of iTunes’ smart playlists.
+I do this primarily to take advantage of iTunes’ smart playlists.
 If I feel like listening to some Romantic-era concertos, all I have to have to do is set up a playlist with these conditions:

 Genre contains romantic